-But once again, I am not surprised.
-In the past, I’ve met Christians who believe in reincarnation, karma, multiple Gods, a vengeful, eye-for-an-eye Jesus and even idol worship.
+But as I said, I am not surprised.
+In the past, I’ve met Christians who believe in reincarnation, karma, multiple Gods, a vengeful, eye-for-an-eye Jesus, and even idol worship.
 In all these cases, I’m willing to guess that these people did not take the time to read The Bible from cover to cover, because if none of these things can be found in the book, which is supposed to be the word of God.

 This is not to say that I think people should avoid reading The Bible or abandon their faith just because the book is potentially flawed.
 Even though the story that The Bible tells doesn't not always mesh well with the religion that it supports, it’s a great book full of epic heroes, dastardly villains, and inspirational text.

 Four out of five stars.
 And I’m a tough critic when it comes to rating books.